 Personally I think authors should only launch Patreon/Ko-fi once the IF already has a solid amount of content, like 5 or 6 chapters maybe?
 Or at least more than just 2 or 3.
 At that point, sure, I’d consider a Patreon reasonable.

-Also, question: when an IF author opens a Patreon, what kind of exclusive content actually makes you want to subscribe (besides early access, obviously)?
+want to subscribe (besides early access, obviously)?
 Side stories?
 POVs?
 I know a lot of people thought Rotting-Ink’s Patreon benefits were ridiculous, I did too, and I was honestly surprised people bought into it.

 I think the 13leagues Patreon is actually a good example.
 There’s a decent amount of content, and even though the progress is still kinda slow, it’s way more consistent than most others.